Cross-Template CTA Rollout — Q3 2025 Initiative

 Operational Integrity at handoff

 Pre-handoff QA ran through Site Checker — a WordPress plugin we built and maintain — across the categories applicable to this engagement: core settings, content and SEO surface, URL structure, content-language sanitization across pages, posts, Elementor data, menus and widgets, and multi-resolution screenshot capture.
-Fail-zero gate before handoff; warnings reviewed and judged non-blocking.
-The agency’s own QA layer — their tools, their process — ran post-handoff and surfaced issues into the shared backlog for our fix loop until they signed off.
+No defects left open before handoff.
+Warnings reviewed and judged non-blocking.
+After handoff, the agency re-checked the work on its own setup, and we resolved each item it raised up to sign-off.

 How We Did It

 1. Initial brief ingestion and access setup.
 The agency supplied a Google Sheets CTA copy tracker and a Google Docs SOP with video walkthroughs.
 The tracker listed each site by domain with the required Slim Banner copy, Hero Button labels, and destination URLs.
-Access to each site’s WordPress admin was retrieved from the agency’s credential vault.
-Sites that could not be accessed immediately were queued for a credential request before work began on them — no modifications were made without verified access in hand.
+We retrieved access to each site’s WordPress admin from the agency’s credential vault.
+Sites we couldn’t access immediately went into a credential-request queue before work began on them — we made no modifications without verified access in hand.

 2. Site-by-site CTA implementation with deviation tracking.
 The developer worked through the tracker row by row, applying the Slim Banner to each site’s homepage and the Hero Buttons to all page heroes.
 Where a site already carried a Slim Banner — placed by either the agency’s own developer or a prior campaign — the discrepancy was noted in the tracker’s comment column rather than silently overwritten.
 This approach — documenting deviations rather than normalising them — was a deliberate choice: the team could have force-applied the new CTA copy uniformly, but doing so would have overwritten site-specific customisations that the agency’s clients had already reviewed and approved.
 Keeping the existing CTA visible in the tracker preserved the agency’s editorial control over which sites received updated copy and which retained their prior messaging.
 The agency’s comment conventions in the tracker (column E check-marks for completed sites, notes on problem sites) were maintained throughout so the agency’s developer, working the same batch from the opposite end of the list, could see exactly which sites had been handled and which had standing questions.